tianzeteam/pumpit/README.md

 - Node.js 14 or higher
 - TypeScript 4.0 or higher
 - Required Node.js packages (listed in `package.json`)
-- An API key from a supported cryptocurrency exchange
+- An API key from rpc node

 ### Installation